whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 Imagine befriending animals like the deer and bear, trees like the chestnuts and hickories, and herbs like stinging nettle and chickweed, and learning how to feed their communities just as they could feed yours.
 Imagine knowing the plants and animals so intimately that you could increase their populations even as you respectfully harvest some to eat.

 No one can predict or control the future.
 Times of sickness or hunger might come, or war and migration.
 Imagine trusting that the people around you will take care of you, just like you'll take care of them.
-Imagine relaxing into that "realization that people and community are there to sustain you [which] creates the most secure feeling in the world..."
+Imagine relaxing into that "realization that people and community are there to sustain you [which] creates the most secure feeling in the world..."[xxx-original instructions|armstrong]

 _I didn't make these up.
 Every scene here came from a story or observation from real people like you and me in an actual healthy culture.
 These don't need to be fantasies.
 You and other people could bring this vision to life._